 - You effectively create “shadow IT networks” that become difficult for your IT department to manage, both from a security and cost perspective.

-- You also risk downloading malicious versions of apps which might deliver malware and other harmful code from hackers.
+- You also risk downloading malicious versions of apps that might deliver malware and other harmful code from hackers.

 Not surprisingly, shadow IT got a boost from the pandemic and remote work, as TechRepublic notes: